Rotary hammer: Use

 Rotary hammers can be used for "doweling" (repetitive drilling of large rebar anchor holes), and drilling through-holes in concrete and masonry walls.
 The hammering action helps break up the masonry so that it can be removed by the drill bit's flutes.
-Apart from their main function of drilling concrete, the rotary action can be switched off and use is made of just the percussive force.
+Apart from their main function of drilling concrete, the rotary action can be switched off and just the percussive force used.
 Chisel and point accessories are used for small chipping jobs.

 Special chuck

-Rotary hammers have such force that the usual masonry bits are no longer adequate.
+Rotary hammers have such force that the usual masonry drill bits are not adequate.
 Their smooth shanks would be pounded loose from the tool's chuck in a few seconds.
 Rotary hammers require special bits with an SDS shank (which can stand for Slotted Drive Shaft or Special Direct System), which locks into the rotary hammer without the need for a chuck.
-The hammer strikes the drill directly, instead of a chuck holding the drill.
+The hammer strikes the bit directly, instead of the chuck holding the bit.

 Jams

 Jams are most often caused by hitting reinforcing steel or by a worn bit.
 In both cases the drill must be disengaged from the bit and the jammed bit backed out of the hole with vise grips or monkey wrench.
-Some bits utilize a full carbide "four-cutter" head with a geometry that makes jamming less common - even when rebar is present.
+Some bits use a full carbide "four-cutter" head with a geometry that makes jamming less common - even when rebar is present.
 These full-carbide "four-cutter" bits can even, in some instances, drill through rebar, although this should be done with caution.
 A worn drill bit will still drill a horizontal hole, although of a slightly smaller diameter than one created when it was new.
 When a drill like this is used to drill holes down into a concrete slab, the flutes are so worn that they can no longer lift the dust out of the hole; the concrete dust packs up in the hole and jams the bit.